September is National Preparedness Month

 Get MyID Medical Profile QR Code Stickers

-Give firefighters instant access to your MyID medical profile.
-Pick up free QR code stickers at Corona Fire Headquarters and place them on your bike, helmet, watch, and/or key chain in case of an emergency.
+Give first responders instant access to your MyID medical profile.
+Pick up free QR code stickers at Corona Fire Headquarters (735 Public Safety Way) or your local station and place them on your bike, helmet, watch, and/or key chain in case of an emergency.
+Click here to learn more!

-For more information on Emergency Preparedness, visit the City of Corona's Fire Department webpage.
+For more information on Emergency Preparedness, visit the City of Corona’s Emergency Preparedness webpage